-- 11.27 The published geological mapping shows that the bedrock at the site comprises the Lewes Nodular Chalk Formation.
-The bedrock is overlain by River Terrace Deposits consisting generally of sand, silt and clay. - 11.28 Previous site investigations by Enzygo Limited found a general sequence of Made Ground over River Terrace Deposits and the Lewes Nodular Chalk Formation.
-An upper stratum of cohesive River Terrace Deposits, generally comprising silty clay with flint pebbles and gastropod shells was encountered across the site, generally ranging in thickness between 0.6 m and 4.35 m.
-A lower stratum of granular River Terrace Deposits, generally comprising sandy clay and gravel was encountered across the site, generally ranging in thickness between 0.2 m and 2.4 m.
-The top of the Lewes Nodular Chalk was generally encountered at a depth of between 2.3 to 4.5 m below ground level (mbgl) with a thickness in excess of 18.2 m. - 11.29 Details of the site's hydrogeology are set out in the water environment section of this chapter.
+- 11.28 The published geological mapping shows that the bedrock at the site comprises the Lewes Nodular Chalk Formation.
+The bedrock is overlain by River Terrace Deposits consisting generally of sand, silt and clay.
+Previous site investigations by Enzygo Limited found a general sequence of Made Ground over River Terrace Deposits and the Lewes Nodular Chalk Formation. - 11.29 The top of the River Terrace Deposits was generally encountered at a depth of between 0.15 to 2.00 m below ground level (mbgl) with a thickness between 1.0 m and 3.8m.
+The top of the Lewes Nodular Chalk was generally encountered at a depth of between 2.3 to 4.5 m below ground level (mbgl) with a thickness in excess of 18.2 m.
+Details of the site's hydrogeology are set out in the water environment section of this chapter.